Division of labour: Globalisation and global division of labour

-The majority of workers in industry and services were wage and salary earners—58 percent of the industrial workforce and 65 percent of the services workforce.
+The majority of workers in industry and services were wage and salary earners—58 per cent of the industrial workforce and 65 per cent of the services workforce.
 But a large portion was self-employed or involved in family labour.
 Filmer suggests the total of employees worldwide in the 1990s was about 880 million, compared with around a billion working on their own account on the land (mainly peasants), and some 480 million working on their own account in industry and services.
-The 2007 ILO Global Employment Trends Report indicated that services have surpassed agriculture for the first time in human history:In 2006 the service sector’s share of global employment overtook agriculture for the first time, increasing from 39.5 to 40 percent.
-Agriculture decreased from 39.7 percent to 38.7 percent.
-The industry sector accounted for 21.3 percent of total employment.
+The 2007 ILO Global Employment Trends Report indicated that services have surpassed agriculture for the first time in human history:In 2006 the service sector's share of global employment overtook agriculture for the first time, increasing from 39.5 to 40 per cent.
+Agriculture decreased from 39.7 per cent to 38.7 per cent.
+The industry sector accounted for 21.3 per cent of total employment.

 Contemporary theories

 In the modern world, those specialists most preoccupied in their work with theorising about the division of labour are those involved in management and organisation.

 In general, in capitalist economies, such things are not decided consciously.
 Different people try different things, and that which is most effective cost-wise (produces the most and best output with the least input) will generally be adopted.
 Often, techniques that work in one place or time do not work as well in another.